bfops/playform/README.md

 It can be built with `cargo build`, which should grab dependencies automatically. `playform` can then be run from the `target` directory.

-The camera can be moved using `WASD` controls, and rotated using the arrow keys.
+The camera can be moved using `WASD` controls, as well as `Space` and `LShift`, and it can be rotated using the arrow keys.

 ## Screenshots